paladin-t/my_basic/README.md

 ## Related projects

-I've been making some other projects, which use MY-BASIC as dependence, or make MY-BASIC much completer.
+I've been making some other projects, which make use of MY-BASIC, and make more benefits.

 * [MY-BASIC Code Editor (Unity)](https://github.com/my-basic/my_basic_code_editor_unity)
  - A code editor for MY-BASIC powered by the Unity3D engine.